-The IBMP sets a "population target for the whole herd"-that is, the northern and central herds combined-of "3,000 bison."
+The IBMP sets a "population target for the whole herd" that is, the northern and central herds combined-of "3,000 bison."
 Id. at 528.
 But the plan also permits the participating agencies to "agree to temporarily modify elements of [the] plan to mitigate total removal of bison due to exigent circumstances arising from severe winter conditions."
 Id. at 530.
 In particular, "[w]hen the bison population declines to 2300 within a single winter, the agencies will meet to evaluate modifications to the prevailing management prescriptions that could reduce the total management removal from the population."
 Id. (emphasis added).
-"When the bison population declines below 2300 within a single winter, the agencies may, on a temporary basis for that winter, increase implementation of non-lethal management removal of bison from the population."
+"When the bison population declines below 2300 within a single winter, the agencies may, on a temporary basis for that winter, increase implementation of non-lethal management measures to provide management flexibility and [to] reduce the total management removal of bison from the population."
 Id. (emphasis added).
 And, finally, [w]hen the bison population declines below 2100 within a single winter, the agencies will, on a temporary basis for that winter, increase implementation of non-lethal management measures."
 Id. (emphasis added).

 The extent of the culling that occurs is significant.
 In the winter of 2016/2017, for example, more than 1,200 Yellowstone bison were culled, and in the winter of 2017/2018, approximately 1,155 bison were culled.
 Dkt.
 25-2 at 419.
 According to Plaintiffs, the hunting, trapping, hazing, capture, and slaughter of Yellowstone bison disproportionately affect the central herd.
 Id. at 42; see also Dkt.
 19 at 17.
 As a result, although the overall Yellowstone bison population has been relatively stable in recent years, Dkt.
 25-3 at 100-101, the size of the central herd has declined dramatically over the past two decades, id.; see also Dkt.
 25-2 at 419.
-In 2000, for example, the northern herd comprised less than a third of the total Yellowstone bison" as the central herd.
+In 2000, for example, the northern herd comprised less than a third of the total Yellowstone bison population, but, based on 2018 estimates, it now includes "three times as many bison" as the central herd.
 Id.; Dkt.
 25-3 at 100.2 The Service acknowledges this decline, which it "primarily" attributes to "dispersal of [Yellowstone] bison from [the] central to [the] northern" herds and, like Plaintiffs, to "disproportionate culls of [Yellowstone] bison from the central herd."
 Dkt.
 20-1 at 36-37

-At present, Yellowstone bison are not listed as endangered or threatened under the ESA.
+4 At present, Yellowstone bison are not listed as endangered or threatened under the ESA.
 Buffalo Field Campaign, 289 F. Supp.
 3d at 107.